Go GREEN with Heatherlea!

 - our meals and picnics are free from disposable plastic.
 We don't use plastic spoons, forks, single use drinks bottles, plates or yoghurt cartons.
 All utensils are reusable.

-Around the Scottish islands;
+Around the Scottish islands and in England;

 - all our partner hotels are being asked to signup to the same policy, and not to give us small plastic bottles, single-use plastic sandwich boxes, or plastic utensils.
+Here are a few of the responses received so far!

 Around the world;